Anomalous Floquet Insulators: Existence of the anomalous Floquet insulator

 The time evolution of $|\Phi(t)\rangle$ is generated by a transformed Hamiltonian $\tilde H(t)$, given by $\tilde{H}(t)=Q^\dagger(t) H(t) Q(t)-iQ^\dagger(t)\partial_t Q(t)$.
 By construction, Eq.~(\ref{eq:Q}) gives $Q^\dagger H_{\rm id}(t)Q-iQ^\dagger \partial _t Q=0$.
 Thus we obtain: \be \tilde{H}(t)=Q^\dagger(t)(H_{\rm dis}(t) + H_{\rm int})Q(t). \ee Since $Q(t)$ and $H_{\rm dis}(t)$ are both $T$-periodic, $\tilde{H}(t)$ is also time-periodic with period $T$.
 The periodicity of $Q(t)$ further implies that the Hamiltonian $\tilde{H}(t)$ generates the same Floquet operator as $H(t)$, and therefore the same stroboscopic evolution, $|\Psi(nT)\rangle=|\Phi(nT)\rangle$.
 It follows that if the system described by $\tilde{H}(t)$ is many-body localized, so is the system described by $H(t)$.

-With the help of the unitary transformation $Q$, we have eliminated the large-amplitude (comparable to the driving frequency) term $H_{\rm id}(t)$ from the Hamiltonian.
-The remaining terms (transformed disorder and interaction Hamiltonians), which will be analyzed below in detail, can be much smaller than the driving frequency $\omega$, provided $W,\lambda\ll \omega$.
-In this limit, in the rotating frame, the system is in the high-frequency regime, where MBL is stable with respect to driving.
+With the help of the unitary transformation $Q$, we have eliminated the large-amplitude term $H_{\rm id}(t)$ from the Hamiltonian.
+The resulting Hamiltonian $\tilde H(t)$ has terms of order $W,\lambda$, which can be much smaller than the driving frequency $\omega$.
+In this limit, the system in the rotating frame is in the high-frequency regime, where MBL can be stable with respect to driving.